scenerystack/community/docs/reference/api/scenery/DelayedMutate.md

 # DelayedMutate

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/DelayedMutate.ts](https://github.com/phetsims/scenery/blob/main/js/util/DelayedMutate.ts) for the most up-to-date information.

 ## Overview

 A mixin that delays the mutation of a certain set of mutation keys until AFTER the super() call has fully finished.